monsoonmaelstrom/book2/book2.md

 “Yeah, and he won’t do it again,” Liam tells me.

-“Why because you broke his nose?
+“Why?
+Because you broke his nose?
 I’ve suffered worse injuries and come back for seconds,” I tell him as I spin back toward him

 “No.”